kuix/laravel-docker/README.md

 # What is this?
-(WIP🚧)
+(WIP 🚧)

 This is a ready-to-go image to use latest Laravel.
 Every requirements installed in the image, so you shouldn't have to find out what missing.
-The image based on `php:7.x-apache` and preconfigured with the necessary php modules.
+The image based on `php:7.x-apache` and preconfigured with the necessary PHP extentions.

-In case of Laravel 6.x the following modules preinstalled:
+In case of Laravel 7, the `kuix/laravel:7.x` image preinstalled with the following PHP extentions:

+- bcmath
 - ctype
 - iconv
-- bcmath
 - gd
 - mbstring
 - mysqli